nairitya03/Minor-Project/README.md

 # Minor Project On LIVE FACE-DETECTION
-Repo Holds the Minor project that I built for my Semester Exams.
+This Repo Holds A Minor project, I built for My Semester Exams.

 # Introduction: